Bennett Lab

 Parasexual Reproduction

-The lab has a long-standing interest in the unusual parasexual cycles of fungal Candida species
+The lab has a long-standing interest in the unusual parasexual cycles of Candida species

 Epigenetic Switching

-Candida undergo epigenetic switching involving rewiring of transcriptional networks and phase separation of transcription factors.
+Candida species can undergo epigenetic switching involving rewiring of transcriptional networks and phase separation of regulatory factors.

 The Mycobiome